Science

 [email protected]

 The student should plan to spend at least 6 hours per week studying outside class time to succeed in the course.
-Class will meet once per week and the instructor will offer numerous extra study sessions throughout the year.
+The instructor will offer numerous extra study sessions throughout the year.

 Prerequisites: